The Discovery Call Prep Work That Most Consultants Skip (And Prospects Can Always Tell)

 8 discovery calls a month.
 90 minutes of prep each.
 That's 12 hours monthly, 144 hours annually.

-How This Fits Into the Broader Audit Workflow
+How This Fits the Broader Audit Workflow

 Discovery Agenda Generation isn't a standalone feature.
 It's one step in a connected workflow inside Audity's Client Profile and Web Intelligence feature set.